 You can advance your career and set the future standards of excellence in nursing when you complete the Nurse Educator track in the online Master of Science in Nursing from Queens University of Charlotte.
 Nurses across the nation are seeking the MSN nursing education credential that allows them to teach in a clinical or academic setting, and help to set the standard of care for patients in the future.
 The American Nurses Association indicates 75 percent of current nurse educators are retiring by 2024, just as the demand for them is increasing.1

 MSN Nursing Education Outcomes

-In this MSN nursing education specialization, you’ll learn to apply the specific skills needed to stand out as a nurse educator who inspires students towards a dedication to providing superior patient care in any role they’re in.
-As you learn to guide students on their own career path, you’ll adopt Queens' motto, “To serve, not to be served.”
+In this MSN nursing education track, you will learn to apply the specific skills needed to stand out as a nurse educator who inspires students towards a dedication to providing superior patient care in any role they are in.
+As you learn to guide students on their own career path, you will adopt Queens' motto, “To serve, not to be served.”

 - Develop curriculum to effectively teach theory, research, policy, and advanced skills

 - Apply various teaching strategies and methods to reach and teach each student

 - Inspire passion and self-motivation for life-long learning

 - Demonstrate goals for excellence in nursing through student and program evaluation

 - Prepare to teach in academic or clinical settings